Feedback & Status

 Offset

-A Toast can have an offset to create space from the horizontal and/or vertical edge of the screen.
+Give the toast an offset to create space from the horizontal and/or vertical edge of the screen.

 Behaviours

-When the title and/or the message in the Toast is too long for the available horizontal space, it wraps to form another line.
+When the title and/or the message in the toast is too long for the available horizontal space, it wraps to form another line.

-Multi Toast
+Multi toast

-Persist on Interaction
+Persist on interaction

-When the title and/or the message in the Toast is too long for the available horizontal space, it wraps to form another line.
+When the title and/or the message in the toast is too long for the available horizontal space, it wraps to form another line.

-Multi Toast
+Multi toast

-Persist on Interaction
+Persist on interaction

 Usage